List of Sepultura members: History

 In August 1996, Sepultura played on the Castle Donington Monsters of Rock main stage alongside Ozzy Osbourne, Paradise Lost, Type O Negative, Biohazard, and Fear Factory.
 The band was suddenly a three-piece with Andreas Kisser taking over on lead vocals, after Max Cavalera left the concert site earlier in the day upon learning of the death of his stepson Dana Wells in a car accident.
 After Dana Wells' funeral was finished, Max returned and continued to tour with Sepultura.
 A few months after Wells' death, the band had a meeting with Max and said that they wanted to fire their manager Gloria Bujnowski, who was Max's wife and Dana's mother, and find new management.
 Their reasoning was that Bujnowski was giving preferential treatment to Max while neglecting the rest of the band.
 Max, who was still coming to terms with the death of Wells, felt betrayed by his bandmates for wanting to get rid of Bujnowski and abruptly quit the band.
 Max Cavalera's final performance with Sepultura was at Brixton Academy in England on December 16, 1996.
-He officially left Sepultura in January 1997 as the band opted not to renew a management contract with Bujnowski.
+He officially left Sepultura very shortly after the concert, as the band opted not to renew a management contract with Bujnowski.

 American vocalist Derrick Green joined the band following the departure of founder Max Cavalera.

 Following Max Cavalera's departure, the remaining members of the band announced plans to find a new vocalist.
 Among those who auditioned were Chuck Billy of Testament, Phil Demmel of Machine Head and Vio-lence, Marc Grewe of Morgoth, Jorge Rosado of Merauder and a then-unknown Jason "Gong" Jones.
 American musician Derrick Green from Cleveland, Ohio, was selected as the band's new front-man.
 The first album with the new lineup was Against, which was released in 1998.
 The album was critically and commercially less successful than previous albums and sold considerably fewer copies than the debut album by Max Cavalera's new band Soulfly.
 In a retrospective review AllMusic gave the album 3 stars out of 5, stating that "there are enough flashes of the old Sepultura brilliance to suggest that great things are still to come".

 Paulo Jr. was left as the band's longest tenured member after the departure of Igor Cavalera.